regymm/SqueakyBoard/README.md

 Untested parts:

-- CH375b
 - W5500 module
 - 5V jack input
 - SD card only SPI is tested
-- PSRAM only the first(U4), SPI mode is tested
+- PSRAM only the first(U4), up to QPI mode 62.5MHz -- this is because laziness
 - USB only PS2 keyboard tested
-- Use 7020 instead of 7010
+- Use 7020 instead of 7010 -- is power supply sufficient?

 Parts need remedy:

-- Slide switch need VCC connection removed to avoid short
+- Slide switch need VCC connection removed to avoid short -- it's more bad switch than bad design
-- USB(direct connection) needs pullup constraint because logic level problem(FPGA 3.3V vs PS2 5V), but it do work for some keyboards
+- USB(direct connection) needs pullup constraint because logic level problem(FPGA 3.3V vs PS2 5V), but it do work for some (extremely cheap) keyboards
 - The crystal on front side connected to a pin with warning, so is not used

 Failed parts:

-- USB to UART
+- USB to UART -- D- and D+ on the chip was accidentally inverted

 #### Design Files